ILCL: Inverse Logic-Constraint Learning from Temporally Constrained Demonstrations: Methodology

 \subsection{Constraint player: GA-based temporal-logic mining}

-At each $k$-th iteration of ILCL, the constraint player\textemdash GA-TL-Mining\textemdash identifies a TLTL constraint $\phi$ that maximizes a fitness score $\mathcal{F}_k(\phi)$ given demonstrations $\Xi_E$.
-The score $\mathcal{F}_k(\phi)$, a Monte Carlo approximation of the dual objective in Eq.~(\ref{eq:icl_cl_obj}), increases with the constraint $\phi$ that penalizes violations by prior policies $\pi_{1:k}$, while assigning zero if violated by expert trajectories $\Xi_E$; We define the fitness score $\mathcal{F}_k(\phi)$ as
+At iteration $k$ of ILCL, the constraint player\textemdash GA-TL-Mining\textemdash identifies a TLTL constraint $\phi$ that maximizes a fitness score $\mathcal{F}_k(\phi)$ given demonstrations $\Xi_E$.
+The score $\mathcal{F}_k(\phi)$ is a Monte Carlo approximation of the dual objective in Eq.~(\ref{eq:icl_cl_obj}).
+This increases when $\phi$ penalizes violations by prior policies $\pi_{1:k}$, while assigning zero if violated by expert trajectories $\Xi_E$;

-where $\Xi_{1:k}=\{\xi \,|\,\xi\sim\pi_i, i\in [1,k] \}$ and $\pi_i$ denotes policies generated by Logic-CRL.
-Using the fitness function, GA-TL-Mining iteratively improves a population of TLTL constraints, represented as logic trees, through selection, crossover, and mutation, following the tree-based GA framework, ROGE~\cite{nenzi2018robust}.
+where $\Xi_{1:k}\!=\!\{\xi |\xi\!\sim\!\pi_i, i\!\in\!
+[1,k] \}$ and $\pi_i$ denotes policies generated by Logic-CRL.
+Using the fitness, GA-TL-Mining iteratively improves a population of TLTL constraints, represented as logic trees, via selection, crossover, and mutation, following the tree-based GA framework, ROGE~\cite{nenzi2018robust}.
 For simplicity, we refer TLTL constraints and logic trees interchangeably.